any-docs/css/content/reference/selectors/_colon_target-before/index.md

 ### Styling navigation items before and after the active scroll marker

-In this example, we use the `:target-before` and {{cssxref(":target-after")}} pseudo-classes to highlight the scroll markers before and after the active one, indicating items the user has already viewed and those that are still to come.
+In this example, we use the `:target-before` and `:target-after` pseudo-classes to highlight the scroll markers before and after the active one, indicating items the user has already viewed and those that are still to come.

 #### HTML